envoyproxy/nighthawk/docs/root/updating_envoy_dependency.md

 Note that this will wait for the whole build to finish.

-If this command failed to set `$envoy_sha` to a long alphanumeric string, most likely the build failed.
+If this command failed to set `$envoy_sha` to a long alphanumeric string, most likely the build failed because of code changes upstream.
 We will need to run `ci/do_ci.sh build` to debug at this point.

 If we successfully obtained the new SHA, set `ENVOY_SHA`: